nystudio107/disqus/README.md

 #### Custom Login/Logout URLs ####

 The Diqus plugin will also take care of the custom login/logout URLs, should you wish to use them.
-Please see [Adding your own SSO login and logout links](Please see Adding your own SSO login and logout links for details) for details
+Please see [Adding your own SSO login and logout links](https://help.disqus.com/customer/portal/articles/236206-integrating-single-sign-on#sso-login) for details.

+You only need this is you want to have a custom login button displayed in the Disqus UI itself.

 ###Using the Disqus plugin in your templates ###